-The ClosureFast™ procedure, also known as endovenous radiofrequency ablation, is a minimally invasive procedure in which radiofrequency (RF) energy is used to close a defective vein.
+The RFA procedure, also known as endovenous radiofrequency ablation, is a minimally invasive procedure in which radiofrequency (RF) energy is used to heat up and close a defective vein.

-How is ClosureFast™ different from a Laser procedure?
+How is RFA different from a laser vein procedure?

-The ClosureFast™ procedure is performed identically to a laser vein treatment (EVLT).
-However, the laser uses pinpoint light energy and requires a continuous pull back while energy is being delivered.
-The ClosureFast™ procedure uses radiofrequency energy and is performed segmentally and is not pulled back while energy is being delivered. (scroll down to see video)
+The RFA procedure is performed identically to a laser vein treatment (EVLT).
+However, the laser uses pinpoint light energy and requires a continuous pullback while energy is being delivered.
+The RFA procedure uses radiofrequency energy and is performed segmentally, and is not pulled back while energy is being delivered.
+This leads to a safer and more uniform delivery of energy (scroll down to see the video)

-Why does Dr. Artwohl prefer the ClosureFast™ procedure?
+Why does Dr. Artwohl prefer the RFA procedure?

-Dr. Artwohl prefers the ClosureFast™ procedure because in his experience, patients who undergo radiofrequency vein treatment have less pain in the immediate post-operative than those who undergo laser vein treatment.
-His experience has been confirmed by clinical studies, (see articles below).
-In the past, Dr. Artwohl employed both laser and the ClosureFast™ at the Alaska Vein Clinic, but now he exclusively uses the ClosureFast™ system for thermal ablation.
-He has treated more Alaskans with this system than any other provider.
+Dr. Artwohl prefers the RFA procedure for thermal ablation because, in his experience, patients who undergo radiofrequency vein treatment have less pain in the immediate post-operative than those who undergo laser vein treatment.
+His experience has been confirmed by clinical studies. (see articles below).

-Is the ClosureFast™ more expensive than the Laser procedure?
+Is RFA more expensive than the Laser procedure?

-ClosureFast™ and Laser procedures are comparably priced and both are covered by private insurance, Tricare, Medicare, and Medicaid.
+RFA is comparably priced to the laser procedure and is covered by private insurance, Tricare, Medicare, and Medicaid.

-Does the Alaska Vein Clinic use reprocessed ClosureFast™ catheters?
+Does the Alaska Vein Clinic use reprocessed RFA catheters?

 No. All equipment used at the Alaska Vein Clinic is used once per patient direct from the factory and is then discarded.
 Dr. Artwohl does not use reprocessed catheters and does not resell his used catheters to reprocessing centers.